 - Deposition: An informal testimony about the personal injury that is recorded for the court

 - Informal Settlement: A settlement that is negotiated and agreed upon outside of court

 - Burden of Proof: To prove that an individual’s claim of injury is accurate and true

 These are only a few of the many terms used.
 If you take the time to examine and understand the legal terms used during your case you will feel more confident that you understand and agree with the whole process used to determine the settlement of your case.
 Speak with your lawyer, always, about anything and everything you have questions about, or do not understand.
-If you are in a situation, waiting for your settlement to finalize, and you are struggling to make ends meet … give us a call, or apply today online here.
+If you are in a situation, waiting for your settlement to finalize, and you are struggling to make ends meet please give us a call.